Page 1: Biography

 Judge, farmer, politician

-This biography, written by Tessa Kristiansen, was first published in the Dictionary of New Zealand Biography in 1990, and updated in May, 2002.
+This biography, written by Tessa Kristiansen, was first published in the Dictionary of New Zealand Biography in 1990.
+It was updated in May, 2002.

 John Cracroft Wilson was born on 21 May 1808 and was baptised at Mangalore in the Madras Presidency of India, the only son of Alexander Wilson and his wife, Elizabeth Cleminta Cracroft.
 In 1826 he entered Brasenose College, Oxford.
 Probably on 4 November 1828 at Westminster, or Brixton, Surrey, he married Elizabeth Wall: they were to have eight children.

 Returning to India after his marriage, Wilson joined the Indian civil service in Bengal and was soon promoted to become an assistant commissioner to Sir William Sleeman in his campaign against Thuggism.
 After serving as a magistrate at Cawnpore (Kanpur), he was transferred in 1841 to Moradabad, where he was appointed magistrate and collector, positions he retained until 1853.
 His wife, Elizabeth, having died in 1843, he married Jane Torrie Greig on 12 October 1844 at Bareilly, near Moradabad.
 There were no children of this marriage.

 His health failing, Wilson left India on leave in October 1853, sailing from Calcutta on the Queen with his wife, daughter Emma, a retinue of Indian attendants, and an assortment of exotic livestock, including an Arab horse, birds, game, plants and seeds.
 In Melbourne he chartered the Akhbar and at Sydney and Newcastle took on sheep, cattle and horses.
 This Noah's ark arrived in Lyttelton on 10 April 1854, after a protracted voyage during which 1,200 sheep had to be jettisoned.